 One partial measure of structural damage resulting from the increasing strength and frequency of storms is represented by FEMA-designated disaster declarations and the resulting payments.
 A review of FEMA designations between 2010 and 2019, shows that Vermont receives on average $9-30 million in assistance support.
 The range is based on either including or not including Irene-related damages that influence the ten year average significantly.
 However, FEMA only addresses short term catastrophic impacts and not the less destructive but still significant issues associated with increased precipitation and storms resulting in wet basements and tree damage.
 To get a handle on the size of these smaller scale impacts, it is instructive to review consumer expenditures as reported by the Census Bureau Consumer Expenditure Survey (CES).
 The CES includes a category for home maintenance, repair and insurance.
 For the northeastern states (Vermont specific data are not robust enough for reporting), the proportion of household income attributed to home maintenance, repair and insurance has increased from 1.88% to 2.15% between the 2003-4 and 2019-20 reports.
 This amounts to an average increase of $250 per household and for Vermont adds up to an additional $66 million in economic costs per year.
-It should be noted that, applying a similar approach to southern states in the US, with higher incidences of storm related damage due to hurricanes, tornadoes and tropical storms, yields an annual increase in maintenance, repair and insurance of $576 per household when comparing the 2003-4 data with 2019-20.
+It should be noted that, applying a similar approach to southern states in the US, with higher incidences of storm related damage due to hurricanes, tornadoes, and tropical storms, yields an annual increase in maintenance, repair and insurance of $576 per household when comparing the 2003-4 data with 2019-20.

-An examination of weather-driven insured losses by the Vermont Department of Financial Regulation over a ten year period (2010-2019) estimates that weather-driven factors resulted in approximately $558 MM of insured losses in Vermont across auto, homeowners, and farmowners policies ; wind and hail hazards were the dominant perils associated with insured losses.
+An examination of weather-driven insured losses by the Vermont Department of Financial Regulation over a ten year period (2010-2019) estimates that weather-driven factors resulted in approximately $558 MM of insured losses in Vermont across auto, homeowners, and farm owners policies ; wind and hail hazards were the dominant perils associated with insured losses.
 Based on trends in reconstructed losses projected increases of insured losses of approximately 2-4% by 2050 relying principally projecting current trends forward.
 Storm systems and their accompanying perils were observed to become more intense over time as a result of the climate warming.

 The impacts on residential properties parallel damage to commercial properties.
 In Vermont, the Grand list value Commercial and Industrial properties is about 12% of that of residential properties.
 If Commercial and Industrial properties suffer the same proportion of damage increases as do residential properties, the damage estimate increases by $8 million to a total property damage estimate of almost $75 million per year.